lady-h-world/My_Garden/reading_pages/param_tuning_2.md

 <b>Step 2 - Hyperparam & Sample Size Proposer</b>: In this step, each learner chooses between increasing the sample size or trying out a new parameter set in order to make the improvement.
 By default, each new parameter set is searched by a randomized direct search strategy, CFO.
 We will show you more about it soon.

-<b>Step 3 - Controller</b>: The controller will invoke the trial using the selected learner and observe both validation error as well as GPU time cost of the trial.
+<b>Step 3 - Controller</b>: The controller will invoke the trial using the selected learner and observe both validation error as well as CPU time cost of the trial.

 Step 1 ~ 3 are repeated by iterations until running out of the time budget.